 - This leader leads from the front

-- This style inspires followers to transform themselves and discover their own leadership potential
+- This style inspires followers to transform themselves and discover their leadership potential

-One of the criticisms of this theory is that it relies too much on personal charisma of the leader.
-Also, such leaders perform to the hilt in introducing and implementing change, but when things need to remain as they are, such leaders find themselves out of place.
+One of the criticisms of this theory is that it relies too much on the leader’s charisma.
+Also, such leaders perform to the hilt in introducing and implementing change, but when things need to remain as they are, they find themselves out of place.

 Action-centered Leadership model

 John Adair proposed the Action-Centred Leadership model.
-An s per this model, the leader must focus on three overlapping areas:
+As per this model, the leader must focus on three overlapping areas:

 - Task completion